Audition Requirements for Concentrations

 Auditions for the Composition Concentration

-• Students auditioning for the composition concentration submit an application and a portfolio of compositions to Dr. Brian Post, head of the composition area.
+• Students auditioning for the Applied Music Concentration in Composition submit an application and a portfolio of compositions to Dr. Brian Post, head of the composition area.
 Part of the student’s application for these concentrations will be an academic plan that demonstrates that the student can complete all degree requirements within the next four semesters.

 Auditions for the Performance Concentration